 - makes it possible for mobility participants to assess their language skills

-- applies to all mobility with a starting date after 1 January 2015
+- applies to all mobilities with a starting date after 1 January 2015

 - sets a duty of the student to participate in online language testing BEFORE starting and AFTER completing the mobility.